 Bailey is the editor of several books, including Global Warming and Other Eco-Myths: How the Environmental Movement Uses False Science to Scare Us to Death (Prima Publishing, 2002), Earth Report 2000: Revisiting The True State of The Planet (McGraw Hill, 1999), and The True State of the Planet (The Free Press, 1995).
 He is the author of ECOSCAM: The False Prophets of Ecological Apocalypse (St. Martins Press, 1993).

 Bailey has appeared on numerous television and radio programs, including the NBC Nightly News, PBS' Newshour, several National Public Radio programs, and various C-SPAN programs.
-He has lectured at Harvard University, Yale University, Morehouse University, the Massachusetts Institute of Technology, Rutgers University, the University of Virginia, and many other places.
+He has lectured at Harvard University, Yale University, Morehouse University, the Massachusetts Institute of Technology, the Higher School of Economics in Moscow, Rutgers University, the House of Lords, the University of Virginia, and many other places.

 In 2004, Bailey testified before a congressional committee on "The Impact of Science on Public Policy."